The brain

 The brain and spinal cord

-The brain manages how we think, feel, learn and move.
+The brain controls how we think, feel, learn and move.
 It also controls other important things in the body, such as breathing and heart rate.
+The brain is protected by the skull.

-CSF also fills spaces inside the brain called ventricles.
+CSF also fills spaces inside the brain.
+These spaces are called ventricles.
 CSF makes a protective cushion for the brain.
 It also takes nutrients to the brain and removes waste products.

 Nerve cells (neurons)